JVKANAN/JVKANAN/README.md

 - 👋 Hi, I’m João Vitor
-- 👀 I’m interested in information security, web programming and pentest.
+- 👀 I'm interested in information security, mainly in the area of ​​pentesting and back-end programming
 - 🌱 I am currently studying Information System at UFPB - CAMPUS IV

 ##